wonderphil/ansible-mac-public/README.md

 If you want ruby and rails you can just leave the mail file `main.yml` as is.
 I have found sometimes there is issue installing ruby because of openssl, restarting your terminal session and re-running normaly fixes it.

 If you dont want ruby or rails then just comment out the tasks.

+If you dont want the node installs just comment out the tasks.

+** Remember to customise you bash profile to suit you! **